 ‘Where to go?’
-Palestinians say nowhere safe as Israel renews Gaza bombing
+Palestinians say nowhere safe as Israel resumes Gaza bombing

-Israel resumes military offensive in Gaza after week-long truce expires.
+Israel restarts military offensive in Gaza after weeklong truce expires.

-Fierce fighting has resumed in Gaza after a weeklong pause in hostilities between Israel and Hamas, with Palestinians left unprepared for the expanding offensive and sirens blaring across southern Israel.
+Fierce fighting has resumed in Gaza after a weeklong pause in hostilities between Israel and Hamas, with Palestinians left with nowhere safe to shelter from the widening offensive and sirens blaring across southern Israel.

 Minutes after the truce expired on Friday, the Israeli military started pounding Gaza, accusing Hamas of violating the pause first by launching rockets.